-That the San Diego Housing Commission (Housing Commission) Board of Commissioners (Board) approve the Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide.
+That the Housing Authority of the City of San Diego (Housing Authority) approve the Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide.

 SUMMARY

 The Housing Commission's Strategic Plan for Fiscal Year (FY) 2022 - FY 2024 provides the vision, mission, purpose, core values and strategic priorities for the agency.
 These include the vision that everyone in the City of San Diego has a home they can afford.